Dilant/BMETutorial/src/en/glossary/tube.md

 - Fixed object
 - Wooden tubes are not transparent, plastic ones are transparent, and ice ones are slightly transparent (with poor visibility)
-- Ice tubes don't block laser
+- Ice tubes don't block the laser
 - Paper ball can be stuck in the tube, so be cautious to use such design

 ::: tip